ardenrasmussen/documents/Fall 2019/Path Tracer/proposal.md

 # Proposal #
 ### Arden Rasmussen ###

-The primary goal of this independents study is to develop and understand the industry standard methods for computer graphics rendering.
-Specifically rendering techniques using path tracing.
+The primary goal of this independent study is to develop an understanding for computer graphics path rendering techniques.

 I will develop a library that can be used by others that makes use of path tracing, and some additional advanced rendering techniques.
 The library should